freakout42/formax/docs/index.md

 Current v0.9.9 is ALPHA - the generator can only create a single-block single-page form.
 You are able to create, retrieve, update and delete (CRUD) records in this table.
+No triggers, no transactions, no help, no designer-tool yet.
 Full Forms3 functionality is a big task and depends highly on the community participation in the future.